-In addition, we have a calendar of smaller community events such as the Rickmansworth Pancake Race, quizzes and suppers and are pleased that support for these live events is growing after a break in being able to engage publicly.
+In addition, we held several smaller community events such as the Rickmansworth Pancake Race and a Jubilee party.
+The fundraising team have a programme of events planned for the coming months and hope to build on the positive networks and community support that have been built since the move to 92a.

 Atria Shopping Centre hosted a number of events to help raise funds and we were a beneficiary of their Give A Gift Appeal which is co-sponsored by Heart Hertfordshire Radio.
+Community groups such as Bushey & Oxhey Round Table and Shrimad Rajchandra Mission Dharampur (UK) have donated time and gifts.